-Away from the headlines of humanitarian disasters, hunger and malnutrition gnaw away at the most valuable asset in any country's development: its people.
+Away from the headlines of humanitarian disasters, hunger and malnutrition deteriorate the most valuable asset in any country's development: its people.
 A person who is always hungry is always poor.

 For such people, each day is dedicated to finding enough food to subsist.
 Children hardly ever go to school.
 Farmers cannot afford to risk trying new agricultural methods.